 Every week there’s a challenge on Google+ called the #fridayfiveminutemap challenge.
 This week the theme will be isometric.
 To give everyone a fighting chance, I’m offering a couple of resources for free.

-Here’s a sheet of iso-grid paper.
+Here’s a sheet of isometric grid paper.
 I’d assumed such a thing was easily available, but it seems not.
 Please feel free to take this and use it for whatever you like.
-I’ve also attached the .psd file with the grid on a separate layer so that you can get a little fancier with adding a grid to your map.
+I’ve also attached the .psd file with the grid on a separate layer so that you can get a little fancier with adding a grid to your digital maps.

-If you want to dig a little further, I’ve put together a couple of tutorials on creating isometric maps:
+If you want to dig a little further, I’ve put together a couple of tutorials on illustrating isometric maps:

 So a pretty hefty snow-dump just landed on NE and I’m inside looking out the window at a very white NYC.
 We were out last night and a friend was talking about his upcoming travels, to much warmer climes.
 So today I thought I’d buck the trend of all the snow pictures, and post a map set in the savannah: